crypto-com/thaler-docs/docs/getting-started/punishments.md

 #### `EndBlock`

+- Remove all the validators from `LivenessTracker` whose voting power was changed to zero in the block (data can be obtained from `power_changed_in_block`).
 - Set `response.validator_updates` for all the validators whose voting power was changed.
 Tendermint will remove all the validators whose voting power is set to zero, so, all the jailed validators should have zero voting power.